shockspast/shockspast/README.md

 - 👋 Hi, I’m @shockspast
-- i know python and am hoping to lern c++
+- i know python and am hoping to lern c
-- i do not wunt to callaberate
+- i do not callaberate

 <!---
 shockspast/shockspast is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.